 Don't Starve is a sandbox survival game by Klei Entertainment.
 The player awakens in a procedurally generated world, populated by various monsters of varying levels of friendliness (these levels being "indifferent" and "murderous".)
 From there, it is up to you to survive and explore the world.
 To do this, one should gather resources, do science, and most importantly...
 Don't Starve.Don't Starve started as an app for Google Chrome, but later became available on Steam.
-It saw a full release on April 23, 2013, with new content continually being added post-release.Like every other video game and its dog, it has a wiki.
+It saw a full release on April 23, 2013, with new content continually being added post-release.On May 1, 2014, a DLC titled "Reign of Giants" was released.
+It added lots of new content to the game, including two new characters, three more boss monsters, the seasons of Spring and Fall, and a tweaking of the game mechanics.Like every other video game and its dog, it has a wiki.
 The official website can be viewed here.

 This game provides examples of:

 Added Alliterative Appeal: The Dangling Depth Dweller, a type of spider that resides underground and drops from the ceiling before attacking.